 For the past couple of months, I thought of implementing an internal Sandbox for my organization as you cannot rely totally on other community-based sandboxes available on the internet like Hybrid Analysis, Joe Sandbox, Reverse It, etc… Though they give you the best results, very much need arises to have an internal sandbox in your organization as you don’t want to expose any internal organization documents or data while analyzing the file through any community-based sandboxes where the results are saved on their databases and anyone with the analysis link can have access to that report.
 However, in our case, the results will be stored in our local database.

 So in this post, I will try to help out those who are trying to do the same or at least feels the same need or even for their own learning purpose.
-This post will be divided into several parts of installation and configuration to make it perfectly working for you.
+This post will be divided into several parts of the installation and configuration to make it perfectly working for you.
 While doing some research I found several posts regarding the installation of Cuckoo Sandbox but I haven’t found a detailed post yet that provides everything from installation to configuration and troubleshooting of Cuckoo Sandbox modules so as to achieve desired results without any issue.
-And this is what I am trying to achieve it here.
+And this is what I am trying to achieve here.

 Disclaimer – Setting up a Cuckoo Sandbox is not an easy task as it doesn’t come in one complete package.
 It requires installing of several modules separately to make it work perfectly.
 You might break something while installing.
-Proper care to the instruction is required while performing an installation.
+Proper care of the instruction is required while performing an installation.

-Cuckoo Sandbox works around the concept of having a vulnerable guest machine(s) for analysis inside the Virtual Machine (VM), installed on the host machine.
+Cuckoo Sandbox works around the concept of having a vulnerable guest machine(s) for analysis inside the Virtual Machine (VM), installed on your host machine.
 So, it requires a host and a guest machine for it to work properly.

 Specification of Host Machine: